Live Chat Now

 FAQ

 That depends on the career path you choose.
-If you want to become a CPA, it’s important to know that, according to the U.S. Bureau of Labor Statistics, all state boards require 150 credit hours of post-secondary education in order to sit for the CPA exam.
-This is typically more credit hours than what you’d earn in a bachelor’s degree program, so oftentimes pursuing an MBA or master’s degree is a good option to consider.
+If you want to become a CPA, it’s important to know that, according to the U.S. Bureau of Labor Statistics (BLS), all state boards require 150 credit hours of post-secondary education in order to sit for the CPA exam.
+This exceeds the number of credit hours you’d earn in a typical bachelor’s degree program, so pursuing an MBA or master’s degree is a good option to consider.

-As described above, the CPA is a widely known certification in this field, and many employers will require you to obtain this certification to work as an accountant.
-Other, more specialized certifications include the Certified Fraud Examiner (CFE), Certified Internal Auditor (CIA), Certified Management Accountant (CMA) and Chartered Global Management Accountant (CGMA).
+As described above, the CPA is a widely known certification in this field, and employers may require you to obtain this certification to work as an accountant.
+Other, more specialized accounting certifications include the Certified Fraud Examiner (CFE), Certified Internal Auditor (CIA), Certified Management Accountant (CMA) and Chartered Global Management Accountant (CGMA).

 Because each individual brings their own unique attributes and natural abilities to every challenge, the degree of difficulty involved with any academic or professional pursuit is somewhat subjective.
 Some might find the required math coursework to be challenging, while others would be more challenged by the communications skills or humanities elements of the curriculum.
 If you apply yourself, take advantage of the tools and resources DeVry offers and adopt a goal-oriented mindset, you can absolutely pursue your dreams of becoming an accountant.

-Prepare for Your Career in Accounting with DeVry
+Prepare to Pursue Your Accounting Career with DeVry

-At DeVry, our online Bachelor’s Degree in Accounting can prepare you to pursue an accounting career by giving you a strong foundation in accounting, economics and business administration.
+Every business, from a corner grocery store to a multinational corporation, needs to track its finances, make payroll and pay taxes.
+These needs create a broad field for accountants and many different career options for them to explore.
+At DeVry, our online Bachelor’s Degree in Accounting can help prepare you to pursue an accounting career by giving you a strong foundation in accounting, economics and business administration.
 You’ll learn the fundamentals of financial accounting and build skills that can be applied in a broad spectrum of industries.
-You’ll also be exposed to CPA exam concepts, with concepts from Becker Professional Education’s CPA Exam prep built right into the coursework.1 Classes start every 8 weeks.
+You’ll also be exposed to CPA exam concepts, with elements of Becker Professional Education’s CPA Exam prep built right into the coursework.1

 Filter Blog Post Category